 By default, Windows 10 includes Recycle Bin on the desktop, and you can find an option to empty it from there.
 It is probably the most used and common method to remove everything from Recycle Bin.
 You need to right-click on the Recycle Bin on your desktop and select Empty Recycle Bin option.

-TIP: This post will help you if the Empty Recycle Bin option is not working.
+TIP: This post will help you if the Deleted files not showing in Recycle Bin.

 2] Empty from File Explorer